-- Over 50 hours of public meetings - Nearly 160 hours of meetings with community, advocates, and allies - Nearly 1,000 community residents have attended our meetings across the state
+- Over 50 hours of public commission meetings - Nearly 160 hours of community meetings with residents, advocates, and allies - Nearly 1,000 community residents have attended our meetings across the state

-The commission has gathered in places like the farmworker communities like Salinas, Yuba City, Imperial Valley, and Central Valley.
+The commission has gathered in places like the farmworker communities of Salinas, Yuba City, Imperial Valley, and Central Valley.
 They have engaged residents in urban and suburban areas like Fresno, Sacramento, Oakland, Martinez, Los Angeles, Riverside, and Antelope Valley.
-They've even traveled to the mouth of the Klamath River to learn from tribal elders the impacts of inequitable access and historical harm.
+They've even traveled to the mouth of the Klamath River to learn from tribal elders about the impacts of inequitable access and historical harm.
 The commission remains committed to engaging communities throughout the state and helping other government entities build their capacity to listen, engage, and transform our government together.